Ph.D., Clark Atlanta University

 M.A., University of Delaware

-She is generally interested in the areas of forced migration, refugees, international relations and human rights.
-Her research interests include women refugees, particularly resettled refugee women.
-She also works with displaced women to support, or create their own women’s organizations.
+She is generally interested in the areas of forced migration, political science/international relations.
+Her research interests include displaced persons, particularly resettled refugee women.
+She is also interested in the resettlement process of refugees in the U.S. and other countries.

 - PSC 190 Introduction to Political Science